atrsoftgmbh/atrshmlog/doc/compileradjutments.markdown

 I believe this will NOT work.
-But on my box it works, and on my big boxes it work too ( small is a P9600 core 2 duo from 2009 with 8 GB in my notebook, big is dual processor amd with 24 or 32 cores - have both, watercooled systems with no noise, and plenty GB of ram for my Oracle database stuff....).
+But on my box it works, and on my big boxes it work too ( small is a P9600 core 2 duo from 2009 with 8 GB in my notebook, big is dual processor die amd with 24 or 32 cores total - have both, watercooled systems with no noise, and plenty GB of ram for my Oracle database stuff....).
 So I do it.